-- Third party endorsement.
-Look for endorsements from organizations such as The National Eczema Association (NEA) Seal of Acceptance.
-The NEA evaluates and recognizes products that are suitable for care of eczema or sensitive-skin.
+- Third-party endorsement.
+Look for endorsements from organizations such as the NEA.
+The NEA evaluates and recognizes products that are suitable for care of eczema or sensitive skin.

-- Industrial.
-Avoid industrial cleansers, they commonly contain strong or abrasive ingredients, such as petroleum distillates or pumice, which are very rough on skin.
+- Industrial cleansers.
+Avoid industrial cleansers.
+They commonly contain strong or abrasive ingredients, such as petroleum distillates or pumice, which are very rough on skin.

 Once you’ve made your selection, test it before you use it.
 You can do a “patch” test to confirm an allergic reaction.

 Take a small amount of the product and apply it to crook of your elbow or on your wrist.
 Clean and dry the area, and then cover it with a bandage.